Circuses abuse animals to force them to perform stupid tricks.

 Facts:

 Growing up, many of us were excited to go to the circus.
 And why wouldn't we be?
 Images of circus life often surround us when we are children.
 Clowns, big tops, and circus acts are common themes for our birthday parties, or at our amuseument parks, or in our movies.
 We take for granted the iconic image of a ringmaster holding a whip in the center of a ring.
-But let's pause for a moment and look again...what's that guy doing with that whip?
+But let's pause for a moment and look again...what's that guy doing with a whip?

 In the hands of their “trainers”, animals confined to the circus endure repeated

 and prolonged suffering from the time they are babies.
-This suffering was revealed
+This suffering was

-elephant training with the world.
-The babies are separated from their mothers,
+of baby elephant training with the world.
+The photos revealed that babies are

-tied with ropes by all of their limbs and their tiny trunks, and forced into performing
+separated from their mothers, tied with ropes by all of their limbs and by

-unnatural postures using sharp metal weapons called "bullhooks" .
+metal weapons called "bullhooks" .

 This treatment continues throughout their lives.
 At any circus performance featuring